L3ad Solutions

 Then I watched how people typed it into their browsers.
 They'd pause, guess at the spelling, get it wrong, and bounce to a competitor's site instead.

-The lesson wasn't about being boring.
-It was about recognizing that your domain name has one job: get people to your site without friction.
+The lesson wasn't about being boring, it was about recognizing that your domain has one job: get people to your site without friction.
+Research on domain selection shows short, easy-to-spell domains drive more direct traffic and reduce typos.

-com) shows that short, easy-to-spell domains drive more direct traffic and reduce typos.
 A domain that makes people think twice is a domain that costs you visitors.
+Hyphens, numbers, and unusual letter combinations all add cognitive load that quietly leaks traffic.

 What matters most is clarity over cleverness.
-Your domain should say what you do (or at least hint at it) and be spelled the way your customers would naturally type it.
+Your domain should say what you do, or at least hint at it, and be spelled the way your customers would naturally type it.

 Takeaway